Opportunities

 • Excellent communication skills, both oral and written

-• self-starter, show attention to detail, and possess excellent organizational skills.
+• Familiarity with lesson planning, self-starter, show attention to detail, and possess excellent organizational skills.

 • Ability to manage simultaneous projects with varying deadlines